luzhenqian/lvp.js/docs/en/basics/set-default.md

 There are two ways to set the default.

-#### 1. Set in the Lvpconstruction parameter [Recommended]
+#### 1. Set in the Lvp construction parameter [Recommended]

-You can configure default values when creating an Lvpinstance.
+You can configure default values when creating an Lvp instance.

 ```js
 var lvp = new Lvp({